M-Variance Asymptotics and Uniqueness of Descriptors: Hypothesis Test

-Equations \eqref{eq:dists1} and \eqref{eq:dists2} provide two ways of mapping the bootstrap descriptors to $\mathbb{R}^+$.
-Next, we apply the multiscale test described by \cite{DW08} to identify slopes in the set $\big\{d_1, \dots, d_B\}$ or $\big\{\ell_1, \dots, \ell_B\}$, respectively.
+Equation \eqref{eq:dists1} provides a way to map the bootstrap descriptors to $\mathbb{R}^+$.
+Next, we apply the multiscale test described by \cite{DW08} to identify slopes in the set $\big\{d_1, \dots, d_B\}$.
+This test is designed to estimate intervals containing rising and falling slopes of a one-dimensional probability density based on an i.i.d. sample from said density.
+The density in the present case is implicitly defined as the density of distances $d_j$ determined via bootstrap estimated from the data sample.
+The choice to project the bootstrap descriptors to one dimension and use the method by \cite{DW08} is not arbitrary, but it is made because this method provides uniform size and power properties, which we use in our own size and power considerations.

 Figure \ref{fig:cluster-illustration} illustrates typical distributions of $d_j$.
 It shows that the cluster containing $\mun$ is characterized by the falling slope closest to $0$.
 However, this falling slope may be preceded by a rising slope due to the spherical volume element such that the first slope starting from $0$ is due to the cluster containing $\mun$.
-Thus, we look for the first rising slope which lies at a higher value of $d_j$ or $\ell_j$ than the first falling slope.
-Call the first point of this rising slope $d_+$ or $\ell_+$ respectively.
+Thus, we look for the first interval containing a rising slope which begins at a higher value of $d_j$ than the earliest end point of an interval containing a falling slope.
+Call the first point of this rising slope interval $d_+$.

-Now, we have defined all the quantities needed to give a concise definition of the hypothesis tests for non-uniqueness.